 Because, what footprints do we leave behind?
 What is the influence of us, travelers on a destination?
 Are we commercializing cultural festivals and traditions?
 Ruining remote mountain villages with yet another Starbucks?
 Are people forced from their homes by governments to make way for our hotels?
 And what are our ‘footprints on a smaller scale’?
 What is the impact of choices we make during a regular travel day?

-Although ethical travel involves a broad range of issues, in this article I primarily focus on our ‘footprints on a smaller scale’: six ethical dilemmas I encountered during my travels.
+Although ethical travel involves a broad range of issues, in this article I primarily focus on our ‘footprints on a smaller scale’: eight ethical dilemmas I encountered during my travels.
 As these dilemmas are quite difficult to summarize and there are so many different things to keep in mind, I primarily focused on my own personal responsible travel experiences and kept things short.
 The dilemmas are all quite different, varying from eco-friendly tourism and green travel to social responsibility, but each single one gave me food for thought.
 I hope it will do the same for you.

 Ethics, plural noun (Oxford Online Dictionary): Moral principles that govern a person’s behaviour or the conducting of an activity